What is “White People Challenging Racism”?

 We, the facilitators of the course White People Challenging Racism: Moving from Talk to Action (WPCR), believe that all people who value social justice must work to dismantle these systems if equal opportunity is to prevail.
 We take our cue from Malcolm X’s famous words of advice that white people need to fight racism in their own communities.
-WPCR was founded to provide white people with tools and resources to challenge and change attitudes and actions that perpetuate racism.
+WPCR was founded to provide White people with tools and resources to challenge and change attitudes and actions that perpetuate racism.

 WPCR is a grassroots network of facilitators who, having taken the workshop, were invited to co-lead it.
 Since 1999, the course has drawn more than 1,500 participants, ages 13 to 81, from a wide spectrum of backgrounds.
-Initially developed (and still offered) at the Cambridge Center for Adult Education (www.CCAE.org), WPCR has been offered at adult education programs and college campuses in the Boston area, and has been adapted for teachers, law enforcement, public servants, social service providers, and others.
+Initially developed (and still offered) at the Cambridge Center for Adult Education, WPCR has been offered at adult education programs and college campuses in the Boston area, and has been adapted for teachers, law enforcement, public servants, social service providers, and others.

 Our work is supported, in part, by Community Change, Inc. and the Haymarket People’s Fund, as well as a network of individuals.
 WPCR seeks to build a racially just society through providing the information, skills, and resources needed to spur people to action in standing up against racism.